o1iviachen/figology/README.md

 - Organises and displays fibre intake by meal, including historical data.

 ## Installation
-This iOS application is only supported for Mac.
+This application is only supported by macOS devices.

 ### Installing the required software and dependencies
 XCode and CocoaPods need to be installed to run this application.